 Spring gardens at Sudbury Hall

-Since the completion of our extended car park in 2017 we've added additional planting areas along the path between the car park and the Hall.
-Thanks to the help of regular volunteers, staff and those who joined us for our visiteering day, we've planted a mixture of over three hundred native shrubs and trees.
-Species include Hawthorn, Wild Privet and Viburnum.
-We hope that as they mature they'll make the walk more enjoyable and provide important habitat for birds and wildlife.
+Since the completion of our extended car park in 2017 we've added planting areas along the path between the car park and the Hall.
+Thanks to the help of regular volunteers, staff and those who joined us for our visiteering days in 2018, we've planted a mixture of over three hundred native shrubs and trees.
+Species include Hawthorn, Oak, Wild Privet and Viburnum.
+We hope that as they mature they'll make the walk even more enjoyable and provide important habitat for birds and wildlife.

 The colours continue throughout the grounds at Sudbury.
 Spring is a time when our gardens truly come to life and there's something pretty around every corner.
 For keen photographers it's the ideal time to capture the dynamic colours or see how many varieties of blooms you can spot.
 Witnessing the trees slowly coming in to leaf is another highlight of the season.
 Amongst our spectacular trees is the purple beech, also known as the copper beech.
 With its new copper-bronze leaves set against the pale grey bark, this tree really is something special.